pymc-labs/CausalPy/docs/source/design_notation.md

 | NR: | $O_1$ | $O_2$ | $O_3$ | $O_4$ |   | $O_5$ | $O_6$ | $O_7$ | $O_8$ |

-Because this design is very similar to the nonequivalent group design, simply with multiple pre and ppost test measures, it is well-suited to analysis under the difference-in-differences approach.
+Because this design is very similar to the nonequivalent group design, simply with multiple pre and post test measures, it is well-suited to analysis under the difference-in-differences approach.

 However, if we have many untreated units and one treated unit, then this design could be analysed with the synthetic control approach.